Easy Code - Visual Assembler

 Josep Vallès For writing the spanish help file of the first Easy Code version.

-Héctor A. Medina For his big help and constant support in testing and debugging Easy Code (especially on Windows 95) and for coding the GetCPUInfo method.
+Héctor A. Medina For his big help and constant support in testing and debugging Easy Code (especially on Windows 95), for coding the GetCPUInfo method and for programming all code related to drivers.

 STARTING EASY CODE